erunyon/pecha-kucha/README.md

 "Pecha Kucha" is a template for creating [Pecha Kucha presentations](https://secure.wikimedia.org/wikipedia/en/wiki/Pecha_Kucha) presentations using HTML and CSS instead of PowerPoint.
 This is especially useful when demonstrating web technologies in a presentation.

+So far the code has only been tested in WebKit browsers.

+## Use

+There are some simple styles for positioning images and the title text.
+More will appear as I use this template more.
+For now it's fairly minimal.

 ## Changelog:

 ### v.1.0 : June 5, 2011